-- All allowances and monetary benefits which are not considered or integrated as part of the regular or basic salary of an employee.
+- All allowances and monetary benefits are not considered or integrated as part of an employee’s regular or basic salary.

-WHO ARE ELIGIBLE TO RECEIVE THE 13TH-MONTH PAY?
+WHO IS ELIGIBLE TO RECEIVE THE 13TH-MONTH PAY?

 Employees in the private sector (all rank-and-file), regardless of their position, designation, or employment status, and any method by which their wages are paid.
 (For the rank-and-file employee to be covered, he or she must have worked for at least one month during the calendar year.)